Erectile Dysfunction: Learning to Relax

 Deep breathing: Imagine a spot just below your navel.
 Breathe into that spot, filling your abdomen with air.
 Let the air fill you from the abdomen up, then let it out, like deflating a balloon.
 With every long, slow exhalation, you should feel more relaxed.

 Visualized breathing: Find a comfortable place where you can close your eyes and combine slowed breathing with your imagination.
 Picture relaxation entering your body and tension leaving your body.
-Breathe deeply, but in a natural rhythm.
+Breathe deeply in a natural rhythm.
 Visualize your breath coming into your nostrils, going into the lungs and expanding the chest and abdomen.
 Then, visualize your breath going out the same way.
 Continue breathing, but each time you inhale, imagine that you are breathing in more relaxation.
 Each time you exhale imagine that you are getting rid of a little more tension.

 Progressive muscle relaxation: Switch your thoughts to yourself and your breathing.
 Take a few deep breaths, exhaling slowly.
 Mentally scan your body.
 Notice areas that feel tense or cramped.
 Quickly loosen up these areas.
 Let go of as much tension as you can.
 Rotate your head in a smooth, circular motion once or twice.
 (Stop any movements that cause pain).
 Roll your shoulders forward and backward several times.
 Let all of your muscles completely relax.
 Recall a pleasant thought for a few seconds.
 Take another deep breath and exhale slowly.
 You should feel relaxed.

 Relax to music: Combine relaxation exercises with your favorite music in the background.
 Select the type of music that lifts your mood or that you find soothing or calming.
 Some people find it easier to relax while listening to specially designed relaxation audio tapes, which provide music and relaxation instructions.